 - Emotion regulation teaches you to contain negative emotions as you see them developing.
 Even if you’re amid intense anxiety, the key is to recognize and take action to manage your emotions.

-DBT teaches you to accept yourself for who you are and the way that you are while you’re making improvements in certain areas.
+DBT for anxiety teaches you to accept yourself for who you are and the way that you are while you’re making improvements in certain areas.
 You’ll learn to have a “dialectical” (reverse) outlook on what triggers your anxiety.
 Essentially, this allows you to experience a trigger, analyze it, and take immediate counteractions to abolish it.

 What is the best therapy for anxiety?
 While anxiety therapy is very effective, which type is going to work for you will depend on several things.
 Therapy isn’t a one-size-fits-all deal.
-How to treat anxiety depends on you, your symptoms, the severity, and the overall situation at hand.
+How to treat anxiety depends on you, your mental and physical symptoms, the severity, and the overall situation at hand.
 Every person who experiences anxiety does so uniquely.
 The common goal of any of the types of therapy for anxiety is to help you understand your feelings and become better at identifying your triggers so you can learn what to do differently to reduce and deal with anxiety.

 “Therapy offers permission to release the burden of anxiety.
 Anxiety can range from mild to severe, but it can be more difficult to manage if it’s not shared or discussed externally.
 Joining with professional support helps impart a better sense of control and even invites the possibility of relief and a space for joy, instead of feeling chained to shame.”Talkspace therapist Elizabeth Keohan, LCSW-C, MSW

-Talkspace provides therapy for anxiety in a convenient, productive, effective manner.
+Talkspace provides therapy for anxiety in a convenient, productive, and effective manner.
 Our approach to mental health and healing is changing the way you think and feel about therapy overall.
 Licensed, experienced Talkspace therapists can help you address and overcome the anxiety you long to be free from.
 Online therapy can offer a safe space for you to begin your healing journey in the comfort of your own home or wherever is convenient for you.